Joice-ops/Ladies-First-Bird-Classification-Project/README.md

 All images were rescaled so that each pixel would be in range of [0,1].
 Augmentation (rotation, width and height shift, shear, zoom, horizontal flip) was used to avoid overfitting and increase the variation in the training image.

 ## Model Creation
-The following CNN model with 4 layes was used:
+The following CNN model with 4 layers were used:
 - **First Conv2D layer**
   - filters=32
   - kernel_size=3